AnyaAven/anya-aven-public-learning/php/classes-objects-OOP.md

 ---
 #### Class Constants or Static

-Define constant properties in a class and access them using the `::` double color or scope resolution operator followed by the constant name.
+Define constant properties in a class and access them using the `::` double colon or scope resolution operator followed by the constant name.

 Use the keyword `self` to access the constant inside the class.